enelesmai/gearbox-example/README.md

 Please, check tests for more details!

-The goal is to provide a fully working example based on docs and test from the library.

-The implementation is just for demonstration purpose without intention to be the only way of library usage.

 ## Built With

 - Elixir

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**
+The goal is to provide a fully working example based on docs and test from the library.

+The implementation is just for demonstration purpose without intention to be the only way of library usage.

 To get a local copy up and running follow these simple example steps.